Austin Romine

-Austin Allen Romine (born November 22, 1988) is an American professional baseball catcher who is a free agent.
-He has played in Major League Baseball (MLB) for the New York Yankees, Detroit Tigers, Chicago Cubs, Los Angeles Angels, St. Louis Cardinals and Cincinnati Reds.
+Austin Allen Romine (born November 22, 1988) is an American former professional baseball catcher.
+He has previously played in Major League Baseball (MLB) for the New York Yankees, Detroit Tigers, Chicago Cubs, Los Angeles Angels, St. Louis Cardinals, and Cincinnati Reds.
 He made his MLB debut in 2011 for the Yankees.
 He is the son of Kevin Romine and the brother of Andrew Romine.

 Career

 Early career

 Romine attended El Toro High School in Lake Forest, California, where he played on the school's baseball team with fellow future major leaguer Nolan Arenado.
 He was drafted by the Yankees in the second round of the 2007 Major League Baseball draft.

 Going into the 2009 season, he was rated the Yankees' fourth-best prospect and their second-best prospect for 2010, according to Baseball America.
 In 2009, Romine was named the Florida State League Player of the Year.
 In 2010, he participated in the All-Star Futures Game.

 After competing for the major league backup catcher job in spring training, Romine was assigned to the Double-A Trenton Thunder to begin the 2011 season.
 The Yankees promoted Romine to the Triple-A Scranton/Wilkes-Barre Yankees on September 1.